-In absolute dollars, general and administrative expenses were \$33.2 million in the first quarter of fiscal 2003 and \$33.9 million in the same period last year.
-As a percentage of net revenues, general and administrative expenses were 14 percent in both the first quarter of fiscal 2003 and the same period last year.
-Higher employee-related costs were offset by lower professional fees and depreciation costs.
+General and Administrative.
+In absolute dollars, general and administrative expenses were \$67.8 million in the first six months of fiscal 2003 and \$65.6 million in the same period last year.
+As a percentage of net revenues, general and administrative expenses were 15 percent in the first six months of fiscal 2003 and 14 percent in the same period last year.
+Higher employee-related costs were in part offset by lower professional fees and depreciation costs.

-We currently expect that in future periods general and administrative expenses, as a percentage of net revenues, will remain generally consistent with the level experienced in the first quarter of fiscal 2003.
+We currently expect that in future periods general and administrative expenses, as a percentage of net revenues, will remain generally consistent with the level experienced in the first six months of fiscal 2003.

 Amortization of goodwill and purchased intangibles.
-Amortization of goodwill and purchased intangibles was \$0.2 million in the first quarter of fiscal 2003 compared to \$5.3 million in the same period last year.
+Amortization of goodwill and purchased intangibles was \$0.2 million in the first six months of fiscal 2003 compared to \$10.5 million in the same period last year.
 The significant decrease was due to the adoption of new accounting rules requiring the discontinuation of goodwill amortization.
 For additional information, see Note 2, Recent Accounting Pronouncements, in the Notes to Condensed Consolidated Financial Statements.

-Restructuring and other: During the first quarter of fiscal 2003 Autodesk recognized \$1.5 million of restructuring charges related to the consolidation of certain European offices.
-The restructuring costs, which were part of a formal plan approved by our Board of Directors during fiscal 2002, were in connection with our effort to reduce operating expense levels.
+Restructuring and other.
+During the first six months of fiscal 2003 Autodesk recognized \$5.3 million of restructuring charges related to office closure costs.
+During the first six months of fiscal 2002 Autodesk recognized \$9.8 million of restructuring charges related to office closure costs.
+The restructuring costs, which were part of a formal exit plan approved by our Board of Directors during fiscal 2002, were in connection with our effort to reduce operating expense levels.